Academic misconduct (unfair practice)

 - Copying sections from one or more books / articles / other published sources without acknowledgement of the source(s).
 It's still plagiarism if you reproduce sections from several sources rather than one.

 - Excessive dependence upon one or a limited number of sources is plagiarism if the sources are inadequately referenced, even if the original text has been paraphrased.

 - Copying from other members while working in a group.

 - Submitting your own previous work (in whole or in part) from another course / module, even if this is from a different institution.
 This is sometimes known as 'self-plagiarism' or 'double-counting'.

 - Submitting the work of any third party, including students and former students.

-Impersonation is submitting work prepared by another purpose for assessment purposes.
-Examples include but are not limited to:
+Impersonation is submitting work prepared by another person for assessment purposes.
+Examples include, but are not limited to: